depruebas/mysql-to-posgresql-migrator/README.md

 </pre></code>
 The database on the postgreSQL server must exist for all the migration to be carried out automatically and the database must be called as the parameter <b>'dbname' => 'PRUEBAS'</b>, in this case it would be called tests.

+The database name in dsn string has to be the same as <b>dbname</b> parameter

 The file where all the migration logic it's in <b>modules/MySqlToPostgreSQL.php</b> so that you can check it.